-While we have made great strides in advancing fairness in the housing sector, segregation persists and there is still more work to be done.
+While we have made strides in advancing fairness in the housing sector, segregation persists and there is still more work to be done.
 Everyone benefits from a housing market free from discrimination where the full participation of all Americans is possible.

-Additionally, from a business standpoint the disparate impact theory helps us maintain open markets free from discrimination – a critical component to the prosperity of America’s future.
+Additionally, from a business standpoint, the disparate impact theory helps us maintain open markets free from discrimination – a critical component to the prosperity of America’s future.
 Discrimination disrupts our economy, causing inefficiency and instability by constraining the full economic participation of all hard-working Americans.

 The Supreme Court Upholds Disparate Impact

-On January 21st, 2015, the U.S. Supreme Court heard oral arguments in a case challenging whether disparate impact will remain a safeguard against discrimination in housing regardless of intent.
-On June 25, 2015, the Supreme Court ruled, in a decided victory for civil rights groups and consumers across America, that “[d]isparate impact claims are cognizable under the Fair Housing Act” after considering the Act’s “results-oriented language, the Court’s interpretation of similar language in title VII and the ADEA, Congress’ ratification of disparate-impact claims in 1988 against the backdrop of the unanimous view of nine Courts of Appeals, and the statutory purpose.”
+On January 21, 2015, the U.S. Supreme Court heard oral arguments in a case challenging whether disparate impact will remain a safeguard against discrimination in housing regardless of intent.
+On June 25, 2015, the Supreme Court ruled, in a decided victory for civil rights groups and consumers across America, that “[d]isparate impact claims are cognizable under the Fair Housing Act” after considering the Act’s “results-oriented language, the Court’s interpretation of similar language in Title VII and the ADEA, Congress’ ratification of disparate-impact claims in 1988 against the backdrop of the unanimous view of nine Courts of Appeals, and the statutory purpose.”